 Remove bay leaves and adjust seasoning before serving.

-Chopped green onions and /or parley make a lovely garnish.
+Chopped green onions, roasted chick peas and /or parsley make a lovely garnish.

 For a complete meal you could add a crunchy side salad and garlic toast.

 If you enjoyed this article share it with others